 The ‘core' funds provided by the Australian Department of Health enable good coverage of many areas, particularly those within the direct responsibility of the health system.
 Additional funding is provided for two of the chronic disease areas, kidney health and diabetes, plus one of the chronic disease risk factors, physical activity.
-Specific funding is also provided for the EarInfoNet (ear health and hearing) and the EyeInfoNet (eye health).
 The Drug Strategy Branch of the Department also provides funding for the substance use area.

 The Western Australian Department of Health’s Office of Aboriginal Health supports our section devoted to the heath of Indigenous Western Australians, and the Western Australian Indigenous Health Promotion Network.